sebras/berkeman-berkeman.github.io/_posts/2019-06-28-image_processing.markdown

 ```

 The function `analysis()` will be forked and executed in
-`params.slices` parallel processes.
+`job.params.slices` parallel processes.
 Each process receives a unique
 number between zero and the number of slices in the `sliceno`
 variable.
 Input options are the list of image files and the shape of
 the output thumbnail image.